graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 ## Supergraph

-The result of a succesful composition is a single GraphQL schema that is annotated with execution directives.
+The result of a successful composition is a single GraphQL schema that is annotated with execution directives.
 This schema document represents the configuration for the distributed GraphQL executor and is called _supergraph_.